vinniegarcia/paypal-incontext-browserify-example/README.md

   <script src="path/to/dist/js/bundle.js"></script>
   ```

-5. In your code, use the `paypal-incontext` module:
+5. In your code, use the `paypal-incontext` module you defined previously:

   ```javascript
   var paypal = require('paypal-incontext');